drmacro/dita-glossary-authoring-and-publishing/toolkit-plugins/org.dita-community.glossary.preprocess/readme.md

 If filtering is also turned on, the resulting glossary is filtered as described under "Glossary Filtering", otherwise the glossary reflects all glossary entries found by examining all the resource-only topicrefs in the map.

-Documents that do not use BookMap or `glosslist` can use the `org.dita-community.glossary.preprocess.xsl` to add support for whatever markup convention is used to signal the place where the glossary should be generated (for example, an @outputclass of "glosslist" or a specialization of `topicref`.
+Use the `org.dita-community.glossary.preprocess.xsl` to add support for whatever markup convention is used to signal the place where the glossary should be generated if the base processing is not sufficient.